Metro Manila Film Festival: Most combined wins

 Most combined awards for Best Actor, Best Supporting Actor, and Best Director.

 Most combined awards for Best Actress and Best Supporting Actress.

 Highest-grossing entries

 The table shows the highest-grossing Filipino film entries in the Metro Manila Film Festival that hits the hundred million mark.

 Note: All figures are in Philippine Peso.

+Combined box office gross by edition

+The following is the combined box office gross for all entry films by edition.